pandurangbabar/pandurangbabar/README.md

-### Hi, nice to meet you. 👋
+### Hi, 👋

-#### I am a Magento 2 full-stack freelancer developer with 10+ years of experience.
-⭐️ I am an expert in Magento 2 extension development, payment gateway integration, and third-party software integration using API.<br>
-⭐️ I ensure that all my code strictly follows Magento 2 coding standards.
-I deliver clean, well-documented, and high-quality code.<br>
+I am a Magento 2 developer with 10+ years of experience, currently, I am working as a full-time Magento 2 freelancer.
+I am an expert in Magento 2 extension development, Magento 2 payment gateway development, and third-party API integration.
+I ensure that all my code follows Magento 2 coding standards.
+I deliver clean, well-documented, and high-quality code.

-Thank You
+Thank You.